In this guide

 Where available, additional control information such as LiDAR or surveyed GPS points have been applied.

 - Why are there holes/voids in the data?

 - The DEMs are extracted from optical imagery collected from orbit.
 Atmospheric obstructions and environmental conditions such as clouds, fog, shadows, and dust can prevent high quality elevation data from being obtained.
 Open water, swaying trees, and homogeneous terrain can also cause voids or unpredictable results.

 - If you are removing bad data then why are there still blunders and artifacts?

 - The filtering of blunders and omission of data due to quality considerations is a balancing act.
 If too little is data is filtered, poor data will remain in the DEM.
 If data filtering and removal is too aggressive, quality data is lost.

-- When will the entire Arctic dataset be available?
+- When will the Arctic dataset be updated?

-- Data is currently available.
-See the main ArcticDEM page for access.
+- Updates are subject to additional funding.
+See the main ArcticDEM page for details.

-Join the ArcticDEM mailing list to receive release and other updates.
+Join the PGC Elevation Updates mailing list to receive release and other updates.

 - Why isn’t the data clipped to the coastline?